SEND Information Report 2018/19

 Who can I speak to about SEND at The Friars Primary School?

-Mrs Doorbar is the main point of contact for parents/carers and other professionals involved with children who have a placement in our resource provision for children with moderate learning difficulties (MLD).
+Mrs Doorbar is the main point of contact for parents/carers and other professionals involved with children who have a SEN as outlined above including those who have a placement in our resource provision for children with moderate learning difficulties (MLD).

 Where can I get information from Salford City Council about SEND?